vigonotion/vigonotion.now.sh/blog/2018-11-15-building-a-smart-home-theater-with-home-assistant.md

 Later on, this device will switch on the relays when I want to move the screen.
 To implement this, I decided to use [esphome](https://esphome.io).

-### esphome
+### ESPHome

-[esphome](https://esphome.io) is a great library from [Otto Winter](https://github.com/OttoWinter/) and makes it easy to write sketches for hardware devices based on ESPs using *yaml*-files for integration with home assistant.
+[ESPHome](https://esphome.io) is a great library from [Otto Winter](https://github.com/OttoWinter/) and makes it easy to write sketches for hardware devices based on ESPs using *yaml*-files for integration with home assistant.

 To install esphome, visit the [official documentation](https://esphome.io/guides/getting_started_command_line.html).